techacharya/Cources/linux/theory/core-concept/detect-hardware.md

 ### The **` udevadm `**
-The **` udevadm `** is a device management tool in linux based system which manages all the device events and it controls the runtime behavior of **` udev `**, requests kernel events, manages the event queue, and provides simple debugging mechanisms.
+The **` udevadm monitor `** is a device management tool in linux based system which manages all the device events and it controls the runtime behavior of **` udev `**, requests kernel events, manages the event queue, and provides simple debugging mechanisms.
 ```
 # udevadm info --query=path --name=/dev/sdc1
 ```